Bara Gumbad: Location

-The Bara Gumbad is located in and is a part of the Lodhi Gardens in Delhi, India.
+The Bara Gumbad is located in and is a part of the Lodi Gardens in Delhi, India.
 The village where the monument stands was earlier called Khairpur.
-The garden is bounded by Amrita Shergill Marg in the west, northwest and north, Max MuellerMarg on the east and Lodhi Road on the south side.
-Safdarjang Tomb is situated on southwest corner of the Lodhi Garden.
+The garden is bounded by Amrita Shergill Marg in the west, northwest and north, Max MuellerMarg on the east and Lodi Road on the south side.
+Safdarjang Tomb is situated on southwest corner of the Lodi Garden.